NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/hardware.rst.txt

 for Memory mode usage is not visible to the application, and cannot be accessed.
 The App Direct reserved space on the NVDIMM functions as persistent memory (NVRAM).
-The DRAM is directly available to the application, and is used as regular, low-latecy, memory.
+The DRAM is directly available to the application, and is used as regular, low-latency, memory.
 NVDIMM use in this mode is illustrated below.

 .. raw:: html
     :file: ../images/NVDIMM_Appdirect.html